pAplakidis/picograd/README.md

 ## Requirements

-- CUDA toolkit (if using NVIDIA GPU)
+- NVIDIA drivers and CUDA toolkit (if using NVIDIA GPU, tested on Linux 6.14.0-27-generic #27~24.04.1-Ubuntu with cuda 12.9)
 - Python dependencies

 ```